GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 title: Haneul Prototypes
 ---

-Here are two short gaming prototypes that demonstrate the speed, scalability, and rich interactions made possible with mutable, expressive NFTs: [Haneul Monstar and Haneul Battler](https://haneul.io/monstar).
+Here are two short gaming pre-alpha prototypes that demonstrate the speed, scalability, and rich interactions made possible with mutable, expressive NFTs.
+The first prototype [Haneul Monstar](https://haneul.io/monstar), is playable now.

 ## Haneul and gaming